Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 console.log(`${date}/${month}/${year} ${hours}:${minutes}`) // 4/1/2020 0:56
 ```

 🌕  You have boundless energy.
-You have just completed day 3 challenges and you are three steps a head in to your way to greatness.
+You have just completed day 3 challenges and you are three steps ahead on your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Day 3: Exercises